 Real-World Speed Tests for Different SSD RAID Levels

-This tutorial measures and illustrates the difference in speeds between different RAID levels.
-These tests apply to both SSD and HDD RAIDs.
-It also makes clear which RAID level you should use for your storage.
+This tutorial measures and illustrates the difference in speeds between different RAID levels for SSD (solid state drive) RAIDs.
+This also provides suggestions on which RAID level to choose for your storage.

 RAIDs can be formatted into different RAID “levels.”
 For example, RAID 0, 1, 4, 5, 6 and 1+0.
-Which you choose balances three factors:
+Which you choose balances multiple factors:

 The more protection, the slower the speed and the lower the storage capacity.
 There’s no “right” answer, just the answer that works best for you.
 Like most of tech, each choice is a tradeoff.